 Leading the way in social mobility

-We celebrated our first graduate in February 2017 and since then a further four more apprentices have qualified as chartered legal executives into a variety of specialisms including private client, construction and commercial property.
+We celebrated our first graduate in February 2017 and since then a further seven apprentices have qualified as chartered legal executives in a variety of specialisms including private client, corporate, commercial property and property litigation.

 Since its launch, our Law Apprenticeship has become a multiple award-winner and led to the firm being described as “leading the way on social mobility in the legal profession” by Chair of the Social Mobility Foundation, Alan Milburn.

-We introduced our apprenticeship to provide an alternative route into the law and to find bright and hard-working youngsters who wanted a career in the legal sector, but who couldn’t or weren’t comfortable going down the traditional route of attending university.
-We wanted to develop an avenue into the profession for individuals who can be the partners and client relationship holders of the future.
+We introduced our apprenticeship to provide an alternative route into the law and to find bright and hard-working young people who wanted a career in the legal sector, but who couldn’t or weren’t comfortable going down the traditional route of attending university.
+We target young people with a great attitude who might not otherwise see the law as a career open to them.

 “They’ve been excellent throughout their apprenticeships and, now that they are qualified, their career progression at Gordons is potentially unlimited.”

 When engaging at senior executive level, our clients regard it as a key differentiator for the firm which they both applaud and support.

 With many organisations seeking to play a part in improving social mobility, our pioneering stance on apprenticeships has fostered closer relationships with clients.

 We have advised clients on how they can establish their own apprenticeships.
 This advice and guidance on social mobility, inclusion and diversity has been greatly appreciated by a number of organisations, further strengthening client relationships.